 Is the US heading for recession in 2020?

-The ongoing trade tensions and some recent weak data from the manufacturing sector have raised questions over a slowdown in the US economy.
-Taking a look at the bond and labour markets may tell us whether or not the US could go into recession in 2020.
+The ongoing trade wars and some recent weak data from the manufacturing sector have raised questions over a slowdown in the US economy.
+We look at the bond and labour markets to see what they are telling us about the potential for a recession in the US in 2020.

 Labour market robust, for now

 The jobs market remains an area of strength in the US.
-US consumer balance sheets remain in a solid shape.
-Workers in the US have begun to work fewer hours but earnings growth remains healthy, and consequently real aggregate income growth remains relatively robust.
-Real aggregate weekly incomes have a strong correlation with consumption expenditures in the US.
-US consumer balance sheets remain healthy and should be supportive of further growth in economic activity going into 2020.
+Workers in the US have begun to work fewer hours but earnings growth remains healthy.
+Such conditions should support further growth in economic activity going into 2020.

 How can investors respond?